Bankruptcy can provide tax relief, if your timing is right.

 A notice of intent to levy is often what makes folks call up a bankruptcy lawyer.
 That notice seems to promise doom and the end of life as you know it.

 Know that an actual levy is the IRS’s last resort.
 There are processes and procedures built into the Service’s collection process.

-A levy gets only what’s in the levied bank account on the day the levy is served.
+Also, a levy gets only what’s in the levied bank account on the day the levy is served.
 If the bank balance is tiny, the IRS’s recovery is tiny.

 Usually, if you engage the IRS in discussions about a payment plan, or even make a payment on your debt, your case becomes a lower priority for an understaffed IRS.

 It depends on the numbers, of course, but usually, the advantages to waiting til January 1 outweigh the risk of collection between now and then.

 Once your case is filed, the IRS, along with every other creditor, is forbidden to continue collection action.